This course may be taken prior to or during the same term.

 - a situation/condition which causes the student to be unable to meet institutional requirements for admission and continued enrollment,

 - poses a significant danger or threat of physical harm to the student or to the person or property of others.
-Students who are administratively withdrawn from a single course or all courses in a semester/term

 Students who are administratively withdrawn from a single course, multiple courses, or the University: